 Below are the Program's current formatting guidelines for the portfolio.
 Students should submit their portfolios to their faculty advisors, Denise Dooley, the Student Affairs Administrator, and Professor Gus Rose, Faculty Minor Liaison, by the end of their Winter Thesis Workshop.
 The current academic year deadline is March 18, 2022.

 - Portfolios should be typed, double-spaced (except for poetry), and contain page numbers

 - Include a title that indicates that this is a minor portfolio

 - If you are including more than one piece, please include a brief table of contents

-- Page limits: refer to the guidelines discussed in your thesis/major projects workshops for page limits, but please do not exceed 20-25 pages if you are writing prose
+- Page limits: refer to the guidelines discussed in your Thesis/Major Projects Workshop for page limits, but please do not exceed 20-25 pages if you are writing prose

-- For all minor portfolios, editing and polish is essential; please make sure that you have proofread your work and that the pieces you turn in are the result of revisions
+- For all minor portfolios, editing and polishing are essential; please make sure that you have proofread your work and that the pieces you turn in are the result of thorough revisions

 - The final draft of the portfolio should be submitted as a pdf

 - A cover page is required for your portfolio; formatting requirements can be found at the link below